José Omar Torres López

-José Omar Torres López was a Cuban artist born in Matanzas, Cuba, in 1953.
+José Omar Torres López (born 1953) is a Cuban artist.
 His main fields were painting, engraving, and drawing.
-He is Director of the Taller Experimental de Gráfica (TEG), Havana, Cuba.
+He was Director of the Taller Experimental de Gráfica (TEG), Havana, Cuba from 1986 to 1993.

 Education

+López was born in 1953 in Matanzas, Cuba.
 Between 1968 and 1973 he studied at the Escuela Nacional de Arte (ENA), Havana.
 Between 1975 and 1976 he studied a Post-graduate course on lithography with professors Luis Miguel Valdés, José Contino and José Luis Posada, in Havana.
 In 1976 to 1978 he studied Art History in Havana University.
 From 1987 to 1989 he studied engraving at the Instituto Superior de Arte (ISA) in Havana.

 Individual exhibitions

-Among his must important solo exhibitions were Temperas de José Omar Torres, in Galería L, Havana, 1973.
+Among his most important solo exhibitions were Temperas de José Omar Torres, in Galería L, Havana, 1973.
 In 1992 he exhibited Jose Omar Torres in the Galerie Itinerat, in Paris, France.
 In 1995 he presented 3 Propuestas (Pintura Cubana) [Eduardo Abela Torrás, José Omar Torres, Carlos del Toro Orihuela] in the Galería de Arte INAC, Plaza de Francia, Panama.
 In 1997 he exhibited Polos opuestos [José Gómez Fresquet (FREMEZ)/José Omar Torres] in the Ambos Mundos Hotel, Havana.